UR SophomoresMajor Declaration

 I indicated a major when I was accepted to UR, but I've changed my mind.
 Should I do something about that?

 Because the area of interest you indicated on your application for admission is not official, you need not be concerned about changing anything officially except if you want to change into or out of an engineering major.
 If you think you want to major in an engineering field, go to Lattimore 306, where you will be assigned an appropriate faculty adviser.
-If you want to change out of engineering, go to Academic Support in Lattimore 312 to let an adviser know.
+If you want to change out of engineering, go to Advising Services in Lattimore 312 to let an adviser know.
 For all students, once you are ready to apply for official acceptance into a concentration, simply follow the steps outlined here.

 Once I've declared my major, how do I make changes?
 What changes are allowed?
 Up to what point in time can I make changes?